The Crypto Glossary

 KYC (Know Your Customer)

 The process by which exchanges like Binance are legally required to verify the identity of their customers (e.g., through an ID upload).
-It is used to combat money laundering.
+It serves to combat money laundering.

 Market Cap